open-source-archive/go-tokens/README.rst

 **[[questions/context--answer each question in a few words, a sentence each at most. :)**

-**- I did a quick Google search with the tag and got go-tokens first.
+- I did a quick Google search with the tag and got go-tokens first.
 That's good--it suggests that no other similar project does the same thing.
 Do you know one way or the other?
-If you looked and didn't find anything similar, I'd add that here.**
+If you looked and didn't find anything similar, I'd add that here.
-**- Can you give an example or two of why/in what sort of scenario someone would use this?
-How will this project make somebody's/a team's life better?**
+- Can you give an example or two of why/in what sort of scenario someone would use this?
+How will this project make somebody's/a team's life better?
-**- Who would be likely to use this tool? i.e. who's the target audience?**
+- Who would be likely to use this tool? i.e. who's the target audience?
-**- How did this project come about?/why did you make it?]]**
+- How did this project come about?/why did you make it?]]

-[[**Usage instructions: Getting it, installing it, running it, configuring it, etc. Any troubleshooting tips based on easy-to-make mistakes in getting it running will also help.
-Keep it essential but brief. ]**
+**Add Usage instructions: Getting it, installing it, running it, configuring it, etc. Any troubleshooting tips based on easy-to-make mistakes in getting it running will also help.
+Keep it essential but brief.**

 Credentials Provider
 --------------------